antoniovlx/antoniovlx.github.com/_pages/about.md

 title: "About"
 ---

-Hi, I'm Antonio Vida and that is my personal Website.

-I'm a **passionate Software Engineer and Java Developer** who loves helping people building awesome apps.
+Hi, I'm Antonio Vida, a **passionate Full Stack Developer / Java Software Engineer ** who loves helping people building awesome apps.

 I'm creative, optimistic, dynamic and I enjoy learning new things all the time.
 I'm interested in Amazon Web Services (AWS) and cloud computing.

 I really like to always challenge myself to improve at everything I do.

 Extensive knowledge of professional engineering and coding experience in Java and working in an Agile environment.